joelnitta/moorea_filmies/README.md

 [Docker image is provided](https://hub.docker.com/r/joelnitta/moorea_filmies) to run the code reproducibly.
 You can [install docker from here](https://docs.docker.com/install/).

-First, navigate to the cloned repository (where `/path/to/repo` is the path on your machine).
+Navigate to the cloned repository (where `/path/to/repo` is the path on your machine).

 ```
 cd /path/to/repo